brunofalmeida/PocketGuide-Android/README.md

 ## Mapping Data

-The mapping data is based on a 3D grid (with x, y, and z axes).
+The mapping data is based on a 3D grid (x, y, z axes).

 ### Floors